TROPHiT/UnityDeeplinks/README.md

 A set of tools for Unity to allow handling deeplink activation from within Unity scripts

 # Usage
-From within your Unity script, whenever the app gets activated by a deeplink, the following method will be called:
+Implement `onDeeplink` in your *Assets/UnityDeeplinks/UnityDeeplinks.cs* script as you see fit.
+It gets called whenever the app gets activated by a deeplink:

 ```
 public void onDeeplink(string deeplink) {